threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/manual/coinbase_fiat_xlm_tft/coinbase_fiat.md

-# Use Coinbase to Buy Digital Currencies
+# Use Coinbase to Buy XLM with

 If you need help purchasing cryptocurrency in order to get to TFT, this section is for you.
 We decided to use [Coinbase](https://www.coinbase.com) as an example, as Coinbase is a well-known and reputable public exchange that has a gateway from fiat to digital currencies.
-If you prefer another exchange, please feel free to do so.
+If you prefer [another exchange](https://www.stellar.org/lumens/exchanges), please feel free to do so.
 Just do your research!

 ## Sign up for Coinbase